-- 7. On the engine side, position the belt between the rear idler pulleys and around the clutch pulley.
+- On the engine side, position the belt between the rear idler pulleys and around the clutch pulley.
 Be sure to add the 1/4 twist on each side forward of the rear idler pulleys.
-See the Belt Routing Decal for details. - 8.
-On the deck side, position the belt around the pulleys using the Belt Routing decal as a guide.
+See the Belt Routing Decal for details. - On the deck side, position the belt around the pulleys.
+Use the Belt Routing decal as a guide.

-For a 42", 48" deck: Ignore the LH spindle pulley for the moment.
 Be sure to have the correct 1/4 twist on each side as it enters the deck area.

-For a 42", 48" deck: Use a 9/16 in.
-(14 mm) socket wrench (with a long drive handle for increased leverage) to rotate the deck idler arm clockwise, and install the belt on the LH spindle pulley.
-For a 54" deck: Pull back on the RH Vgroove idler to rotate the deck idler arm, and reinstall the extension spring.

-10. Re-engage the belt tensioner lever in the tractor by pushing down on it.
+For a 42", 48" deck: Ignore the LH spindle during initial belt placement.
+Once the belt is placed, push back on the tensioned idler and reinstall the belt around the LH spindle.
+For a 54" deck: Pull back on the RH Vgroove idler to rotate the deck idler arm and reinstall the extension spring. - 9.
+Re-engage the belt tensioner lever in the tractor by pushing down on it.
 The lock will automatically engage.